Beverly Hills Mid Century resurrection – design Chahan Minassian

 Opposing windows and glass doors or a long straight corridor can lead to strong chi currents that can build an agitated environment.
 The use of plants, sculptures and other bold objects with deep textures and curves can help slow down or deflect the excess of movement.

-The inclusion of some of these above suggestions can contribute to invigorating a space and establish a deeper sense of harmony.
+The inclusion of some of these above suggestions can contribute to invigorating a space and establishing a deeper sense of harmony.

 Salone del Mobile, Milan